kharrisson/heho/README.md

-# Analysis of inbreeding depression in Helmeted Honeyeater
+# Analysis of inbreeding depression in Helmeted Honeyeaters

 This repository contains scripts to run statistical analyses presented in Harrisson et al. (submitted) Pairing with a genetically dissimilar mate can reduce fitness costs of being inbred in a critically endangered bird.